Glory: Original Motion Picture Soundtrack

 Zimmer

-Spanglish: (Hans Zimmer) As if almost on cue, James L. Brooks' newest comedy/drama about interpersonal relationships arrives on the scene just in time to sweep away critics and audiences with its charm during the awards season.
-While perhaps no effort will eclipse the superbly acted As Good As It Gets in 1997, the oddly assembled cast of Spanglish has done pretty well in its own part.
+Spanglish: (Hans Zimmer) As if almost on cue, James L. Brooks' 2004 progressively minded comedy/drama about interpersonal relationships arrived on the scene just in time to sweep away critics and audiences with its charm during the awards season.
+While perhaps no effort will eclipse the superbly acted As Good As It Gets in 1997, the oddly assembled cast of Spanglish did pretty well in its own part.
 Starring Adam Sandler in a substantially serious role, Spanglish portrays the story of a Mexican woman and her daughter who arrive in the employment of a wealthy Los Angeles family.
-Unlike the more deadly serious variations on that story in past films, Spanglish treats the Mexican woman as a sort angelic presence who helps --through the language barrier-- to give sound advice to help with the eccentricities of the her American employers.
-While the film does border on more serious topics (such as adultery, for instance), the aim of the film is to win your heart in the end, and Spanglish has done just that for many critics just prior to the 2004 awards nominations.
-The film will mark the third collaboration between James L. Brooks and composer Hans Zimmer.
-Their most previous work together being As Good As It Gets, Brooks manages to tempt the lighter, more romantic elements of Zimmer's sensibilities.
-The German born composer has had an interesting tendency to dabble at great length in the areas of Spanish and other Hispanic music, often involving the traditional acoustic guitar performances of his friend and fellow composer Hietor Pereira.
-Their Hispanic contributions have seeped into several Zimmer scores in past years, and yet Spanglish would be the first full fledged opportunity to allow this experimentation flow into a popular dramatic effort.
-As Good As It Gets earned Zimmer an Academy Award nomination, and don't be surprised if Spanglish receives the same recognition, for it has an even greater sense of humor, as well as an infectious spirit of romantic comedy that Academy members love hearing from the likes of Rachel Portman and Italian composers who have 'stolen' the award in the past ten years.
+Unlike the more deadly serious variations on that story in past films, Spanglish treats the Mexican woman as a sort angelic presence who helps, through the language barrier, to give sound advice to help with the eccentricities of the her American employers.
+While its plot does border on more serious topics such as adultery, for instance, the aim of the film is to win your heart in the end, and Spanglish did just that for many critics just prior to the 2004 awards nominations.
+It also packages what some might see as a liberal agenda in its feel-good story as well.
+The film marked the third entry in an affable collaboration between Brooks and composer Hans Zimmer, who was wrapping up a fantastic year of production.
+As in their previous work together, As Good As It Gets, Brooks manages to tempt the lighter, more romantic elements of Zimmer's sensibilities for these character dramas.
+The German born composer has had an interesting tendency to dabble occasionally in the areas of Spanish and other Hispanic music, often involving the traditional acoustic guitar performances of his friend and fellow composer Hietor Pereira.
+Their Hispanic style has seeped into several Zimmer scores through the years, most notably in It's Complicated still to come, though Spanglish was the first full-fledged opportunity to allow this sensibility to flow into a popular dramatic effort.
+The pretty and competent As Good As It Gets earned Zimmer an Academy Award nomination, and Spanglish received a Golden Globe nomination for similar reasons.
+It features an even greater sense of humor, as well as an infectious spirit of romantic comedy that voting bodies loved hearing from the likes of Rachel Portman and Italian composers who had dominated the awards scene in the previous ten years.

 (View results for all titles)